kostasthanos/Virtual-on-screen-keyboard/README.md

 [![Virtual-on-screen-keyboard](http://img.youtube.com/vi/RSONBwBbhgA/0.jpg)](https://www.youtube.com/watch?v=RSONBwBbhgA "Virtual keyboard using Python and OpenCV library")

 ## Main Idea
-The main idea of this project is to display the keys of a keyboard on the screen and allow the user to select (type) a character when the desired color (or finger) is inside the rectangle which corresponds to a key.
+The main idea of this project is to display the keys of a keyboard on the screen and allow the user with the help of a web camera to select a character when the desired color (or finger) is "virtualy" inside the rectangle which corresponds to a key.

 ## Settings for drawing the on-screen keyboard
 ### [1] Rectangle and Text settings